chef/chef-server/dev/README.md

 to see them all.

 While all host changes are replicated to the dev vm only erlang projects support automatic hot compile and reload of changed modules on the host.
-To whatever extent supported by the language, we'll be adding the same for ruby service-based projects.

 ### Dependency Loading